imapex-training/rest-api-swagger/README.md

 * The `module.exports` object contents have been updated to reflect the new `indexMean` function name.
 * `function indexMean(req, req)` now corresponds to our definition in the Swagger file.

+## Help
+If you are stuck, you can use `git checkout -b step9 step9` to reset the project in the right place.

 # Download and Run MongoDB

 Run the project (`swagger project start`).
 You will see an error.
 That's because we don't have a MongoDB up and running.